firefly-oss/lib-common-core/src/main/java/com/catalis/common/core/messaging/README.md

     properties: {}
 ```

 **Note**: By default, all messaging functionality is disabled.
-You need to explicitly enable it in your configuration.
-You only need to configure the messaging systems you plan to use.
+You need to explicitly enable it in your configuration by setting `messaging.enabled=true`.
+Additionally, you need to explicitly enable each messaging system you want to use by setting its specific `enabled` property (e.g., `messaging.kafka.enabled=true`).
+Only the messaging systems that are explicitly enabled will be loaded, even if `messaging.enabled` is set to `true`.

 ### Connection Configuration